How to Improve Your Chinese Accent by Shadowing

 Speaking is the most difficult part of learning any language, and with how different Chinese is from English, that makes it even harder.
 If you want to speak Chinese fluently with a good accent, shadowing is the best way to get there.
 Shadowing will get you used to the sounds and patterns of Chinese, making your speech much more fluid and natural.
-All you need to get started is a device to record your pronunciation so you can compare it to a native’s.
+All you need to get started is a device to record your pronunciation so you can compare it to a native speaker’s.
 You can use any recording software, but I included some recording programs below if you’re unsure what to use.

 Recording Programs